Poop-fish/XEMU-Main-Files/README.md

 # XEMU-Main-Files

-- Go to **Releases** and download Zip file 👉 [Download Latest Release] (https://github.com/Poop-fish/XEMU-Main-Files/releases/tag/Xemu)
+- Go to **[Latest Release](https://github.com/YOUR_USERNAME/YOUR_REPO/releases/latest)** and download the Zip file
 - Extract Zip

-- start up xemu
+- Start up Xemu

-- load the files
+- Load the files
 - Restart then Load your Game

 ---